 What to do if you feel ill or were exposed to COVID-19

-- If you are sick, experiencing any symptoms of COVID-19, or if you have been exposed to someone who has tested positive for COVID-19, stay home and do not attend work or class.
+- If you are sick or experiencing any symptoms of COVID-19, stay home and do not attend work or class.
 If you are at work or in class when symptoms begin, you should go home immediately.

 - Inform your instructor of your absence and contact PUSH at 765-494-1700 if you are symptomatic and need to schedule a test.

 - Information regarding isolation resources can be found here.

 - If you test positive using an at-home COVID-19 test, you should: Execute your personal isolation plan, stay away from others as much as possible, and if you must be around other people, wear a face mask.
 You can calculate your isolation period using the CDC calculator.
 For assistance with isolation, contact PPHC at firstname.lastname@example.org.

 - The Protect Purdue Health Center is open 8 a.m. to 5 p.m.
 Monday through Friday and 9-11 a.m.
 Saturday and Sunday.

 Faculty and staff: